Bacon Egg Muffin Cups

 I am highly addicted to things that can be made in a muffin tin, obviously.

-Recipe for Bacon Egg Muffin Cups
+What to Serve with Bacon Egg Muffin Cups

 Bacon Egg Muffin Cups Featured Image